Academic Suspension Recovery

 - Consider whether it makes sense to appeal the suspension.
 While there is no guarantee the appeal will be granted, it does not hurt anything to try the appeal process.

 - Clarify that you are pursuing the degree you want.
 It is a lot easier to feel motivated if you really like the degree you are pursuing.
-Career Services can help you to clarify this.
+Career Development & Community Engagement can help you to clarify this.
 If you find that you really don’t know what degree you want, but you know that a four-year degree will still make you marketable for many jobs, you might think about what would be the most efficient and practical track toward graduation.
 This can help you to avoid the Excess Hours Surcharge that universities are required to impose if a student exceeds taking a certain number of overall credit hours.
 Ask your advisor about which Interdisciplinary Studies degree could be attained most efficiently when they look at which fields you have taken most of your classes in.
 Ask about a General Studies degree.

 - If you determine that the traditional college route is what you really want, then take steps to increase your success for when you return to UWF.
 Take a class or two at a community college or state college and work on changing any factors that were getting in your way from being academically successful before.
 You can investigate the Associate of Arts (AA) forgiveness program.
 While rules can change and you always need to check with your advisors, this may help you to get back into a traditional 4-year Florida college and may mean that you would start with a new grade point average when you return.